| Photos courtesy Casey Frederick

 Who runs this site?

-My name is Sam Hokin, and I'm a BMW motorcycle rider, programmer, math and physics teacher, and co-owner of IMS, an Internet application company in Madison, Wisconsin.
+My name is Sam Hokin, and I'm a BMW motorcycle rider, programmer, physics teacher, computational biologist and co-owner of IMS, an Internet application company in Madison, Wisconsin.
 After searching around, I came to the conclusion that a site like this doesn't exist, and it should.
 Since I can write and host web sites for very little cash cost, I thought I'd go ahead and do it myself.
-If you'd like to contact me, send me an email: email@example.com.
+If you'd like to contact me, send me an email: firstname.lastname@example.org.

 But what's this site's business model?